Support the 80 Years Young Fundraiser for Richard's 80th Birthday & Another 80 Years

 We want to recognize South Valley Preparatory leadership for our partnership each school year.
 This includes the hundreds of students and teachers who participate in our school year learning field trips.
 And the dozens of students who serve as Summer interns.

-Interdisciplinary Laboratory for Art Nature and Dance.
+Jennifer MOnson and Alex Escalante with Interdisciplinary Laboratory for Art Nature and DancE (ILAND).

 We want to recognize Jennifer and Alex with the Interdisciplinary Laboratory for Art Nature and Dance (iLand).
 For our continued collaboration during the Summer with the South Valley focused move thing project that follows the movements of toxicity and accessing the reparative possibilities of dance to heal, bring joy and liveliness through movement.